jogasser/bETHer-Spaces/docs/SensorNodes.md

-We modified the python script (see in our repository) for our needs:
+We modified the python script for our needs: [betherSpaces.py](./sensorNodes/betherSpaces.py)

 - It sends the measurements to the database through HTTP requests (the link is specified in the variable baseURL).